Travel & Parking

 Parking

-We advise all runners to explore all parking options within the city at www.en.parkopedia.co.uk/parking/cardiff or www.cardiff.gov.uk, as well as road-side parking where safe and secure.
+We advise all runners to explore all parking options within the city at Parkopedia or www.cardiff.gov.uk, as well as road-side parking where safe and secure.
+Some car parks can be pre-booked on the NCP website.

 The Park Cardiff App provides a real-time map of parking availability in the city before directing you to an empty space.
 Download on iOS and Android devices or learn more here.